Magic Items

 Slotless: Some items do not use a body slot, though they usually require a free hand to use.

 Of course, a character may carry or possess as many items of the same type as he wishes.
 However, only one magical item can be worn at a time in a given slot (two on fingers).
-In general, more than one item, magical or nonmagical, cannot be worn in a slot, or if allowed by the game master, only one can provide a magical or mechanical benefit.
-If you are uing a suit of armor, even a nonmagical one, you cannot also use a robe of useful items, since both use the torso slot.
+In general, more than one magical item cannot be worn in a slot, or if allowed by the game master, only one can provide a magical or mechanical benefit.
+If you are using a magical suit of armor, you cannot also use a robe of useful items, since both use the torso slot.

 You can only soul-link one item (or two rings) for a given slot, and you may not use other items in that slot once the link is established.